cdl-geneseo/geneseo-dictionary/B/Booted.md

 # Booted

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Booted

 Created by  Zachary Arthur, last modified by  Graham Drake on Dec 18, 2010

 AJ: Heavily intoxicated; &quot;I was so booted last night, I can't remember a thing.&quot; S95 AJ-63% of the students surveyed identified this as the act of vomiting.
 S99 AJ: Falling out of usage.
 36% of students surveyed identified this as the act of vomiting.
 F06